 - Identify the derived character of craniates that sets them apart from other chordates

 A cranium is a bony, cartilaginous, or fibrous structure surrounding the brain, jaw, and facial bones (Figure 1).
-Most bilaterally symmetrical animals have a head; of these, those that have a cranium compose the clade Craniata.
-Craniata includes the hagfishes (Myxini), which have a cranium but lack a backbone, and all of the organisms called “vertebrates.”
+Most bilaterally symmetrical animals have a head; of these, those that have a cranium comprise the clade Craniata/Vertebrata, which includes the primitively jawless Myxini (hagfishes), Petromyzontida (lampreys), and all of the organisms called “vertebrates.”
+(We should note that the Myxini have a cranium but lack a backbone.)

-Vertebrates are members of the clade Vertebrata.
-Vertebrates display the four characteristic features of the chordates; however, members of this group also share derived characteristics that distinguish them from invertebrate chordates.
-Vertebrata is named for the vertebral column, composed of vertebrae, a series of separate bones joined together as a backbone (Figure 2).
-In adult vertebrates, the vertebral column replaces the notochord, which is only seen in the embryonic stage.
+Members of the phylum Craniata/Vertebrata display the five characteristic features of the chordates; however, members of this group also share derived characteristics that distinguish them from invertebrate chordates.
+Vertebrates are named for the vertebral column, composed of vertebrae—a series of separate, irregularly shaped bones joined together to form a backbone (Figure 2).
+Initially, the vertebrae form in segments around the embryonic notochord, but eventually replace it in adults.
+In most derived vertebrates, the notochord becomes the nucleus pulposus of the intervertebral discs that cushion and support adjacent vertebrae.

-Vertebrates are the largest group of chordates, with more than 62,000 living species.
-Vertebrates are grouped based on anatomical and physiological traits.
+Vertebrates are the largest group of chordates, with more than 62,000 living species, which are grouped based on anatomical and physiological traits.
 More than one classification and naming scheme is used for these animals.
-Here we will consider the traditional groups Agnatha, Chondrichthyes, Osteichthyes, Amphibia, Reptilia, Aves, and Mammalia, which constitute classes in the subphylum Vertebrata.
-Many modern authors classify birds within Reptilia, which correctly reflects their evolutionary heritage.
+Here we will consider the traditional groups Agnatha, Chondrichthyes, Osteichthyes, Amphibia, Reptilia, Aves, and Mammalia, which constitute classes in the subphylum Vertebrata/Craniata.
+Virtually all modern cladists classify birds within Reptilia, which correctly reflects their evolutionary heritage.
+Thus, we now have the nonavian reptiles and the avian reptiles in our reptilian classification.
 We consider them separately only for convenience.
-Further, we will consider hagfishes and lampreys together as jawless fishes, the agnathans, although emerging classification schemes separate them into chordate jawless fishes (the hagfishes) and vertebrate jawless fishes (the lampreys).
+Further, we will consider hagfishes and lampreys together as jawless fishes, the Agnatha, although emerging classification schemes separate them into chordate jawless fishes (the hagfishes) and vertebrate jawless fishes (the lampreys).

 - Chen, J. Y., Huang, D. Y., and Li, C. W., “An early Cambrian craniate-like chordate,” Nature 402 (1999): 518–522, doi:10.1038/990080. ↵